pgmj/RISEkbmRasch/README.md

 For most Rasch-related functions in the package, there are separate functions for polytomous data (more than two response options for each item) and dichotomous data, except `RItargeting()` which defaults to polytomous data and has the option `dich = TRUE` for dichotomous data.
 For instance, `RIitemfitPCM()` for the Partial Credit Model and `RIitemfitRM()` for the dichotomous Rasch Model.
 The Rating Scale Model (RSM) for polytomous data has not been implemented in any of the functions.

 More details and examples of use will be added.
 You can find two Quarto use cases with Rasch analyses in the [project subfolder Quarto](https://github.com/pgmj/RISEkbmRasch/tree/main/Quarto).
+You will need to copy all the text from the .qmd template file and paste it into a new file, since GitHub does not allow any simple way to just download a file(?).
+Since Quarto/qmd files are just text files, this is hopefully not too inconvenient.

 Examples of output from the Quarto files are [also available](https://github.com/pgmj/RISEkbmRasch/tree/main/Quarto/output).
-Quarto can output multiple types of documents based on the same script, which is illustrated using the RaschR1.qmd file to output both a HTML scrollable file with menu, and a revealjs presentation (also HTML).
+Quarto can output multiple types of documents based on the same script, which is illustrated using the RaschR1.qmd file to output both a HTML scrollable file with side menu, and a revealjs presentation (also using HTML).
 The HTML files need to be downloaded and opened with a web browser.

 ### Notes on known issues